lupyuen3/blockly-zig-nuttx/README.md

 -   Dropdown Field `FIELD`: Select "temperature", "pressure" or "humidity"

--   Text Input Field `PATH`: For the NuttX Path of the Sensor Device, like "/dev/sensor/sensor_baro0"
+-   Text Input Field `PATH`: For the NuttX Path of our BME280 Sensor, defaults to "/dev/sensor/sensor_baro0"

 Click "Update BME280" to save the Custom Control.